amit-davidson/Chronos/README.md

 - Synchronization using mutex and goroutines starts.

 Limitations:
-- Big programs.
+- Big programs and external packages.
 (Due to stack overflow)
 - Analysis of panics, for loops, goto, recursion, and select.
 - Synchronization using channels, waitgroups, once, cond and atomic.